mlourakis/sba/matlab/README.txt

 ==================== COMPILING ====================
  - On a Linux/Unix system, typing "make" will build the MEX object.

- - Under Windows, use the provided Makefile as a basis for creating your own makefile.
+ - Under Windows, use the provided Makefile.w32 as a basis for creating your own makefile.

 ==================== TESTING ====================